 for Pyin Oo Lwin taxis.

 4 foreigners sharing).
-The first option takes about 1.5
+Either way the journey takes about 1.5

 for taxi phones.